 Consumption of Milk or Milk Night

-If the baby during the night with a glass of milk or even milk Mother Sleep and then the teeth are not cleaned, the residual milk in the mouth is quickly fermented by the bacteria and results in high -tooth decay; Conditions known as “glass decay”.
+If the baby during the night with a glass of milk or even milk Mother Sleep and then the teeth are not cleaned, the residual milk in the mouth is quickly fermeed by the bacteria and results in high -tooth decay; Conditions known as “glass decay”.

-Inadequate or over -the -counter
+Inadequate or over -the -couer

 Fluoride is effective in strengthening tooth enamel.
 But the lack of fluoride toothpaste or excessive use and swallowing can also be harmful.